aladeeb/docker-learn/docker.md

   - `--name`: defines the container name.
   - `-v volumename/bindpath:destination`: defines a friendly name for the volume.
   - `-e`: passing environment variables.
+  - `--network`: defines the network of the container.
 - `docker ps -all` or `docker container ls -all`: list all the containers.
 - `docker stats containerid`: gets the resources consumption for a specific container.
 - `docker container stop containerid`: stops a container.